Concern for donations to film-making and performing arts in tax credit system extension to sports donations.

 Tax legislation has greater significance with investments.
 In this respect, the Law on Motion Pictures (Act II/2004 or Film Law) stands out, offering a 20% tax break on film making.
 The tax credit attracted the shooting of international productions and also provided incentives to some local projects.
 It has also created a favourable environment for investment in studios, the largest of which is the Alexander Korda Studios at Etyek.
 After negotiation with the European Commission several of the criteria for public support were defined more strictly (with the cultural principle reinforced), and the limits of state subsidies have been set till 2013.
 On the whole, the main principles of the Film Law were found to be compatible with EU regulations.

 With the Performing Arts Act (see chapter 5.3.2) a similar tax credit arrangement was introduced for theatres and orchestras to the amount of 80% of the box office income each year.
-This generated a little over 6 billion HUF (EUR 20 million) in the first full year of 2010 (Source: http://www.eloadomuveszetiiroda.hu).
-The fact that the regime was extended to donations to sports as of 2012 created concerns for both film-makers and performing artists: how much will be left for culture at a time when profits of corporations are dwindling anyway?
+This became an important source of revenue for performing arts organisations.
+(Source: http://www.eloadomuveszetiiroda.hu).
+The fact that the regime was extended to donations to sports as of 2012 created concerns: how much would be left for culture at a time when profits of corporations are dwindling anyway?
+Nevertheless the amount grew to 11.6 billion HUF, divided between 150 organisations.
+(For comparison: the grants of the National Cultural Fund amounted to 9.8 billion HUF.)

 In 2003, a significant innovation in the fiscal system radically simplified the administration and taxation of small enterprises (called EVA: simplified enterprise tax), which is beneficial for many self-employed artists and cultural operators.